How to Sell T-Shirts on Amazon – Full Guide (2023)

 Amazon is an eCommerce platform and a search engine.
 As such, it has its own algorithm and optimization rules for increasing organic traffic.

-Amazon’s engine is named A9.
-Its algorithm is focused on buyers and has an unpredictable updating schedule.
+Amazon’s engine is named A9 – its algorithm focuses on buyers and has an unpredictable updating schedule.

 Customer Reviews

-Customer reviews are essential and should be prioritized – most customers do not buy from brands with ratings below 3.3 stars
+Customer satisfaction must be your priority since most shoppers don’t buy from brands with ratings below 3.3 stars

-Amazon makes reviews a prominent part of any product page.
-The marketplace lets users filter and search reviews, and registered users can ask questions.
-Reviews also are reviewed and receive stars.
+Reviews are prominent on Amazon’s product pages.
+The marketplace lets users filter and search reviews – registered users can also ask questions.

 Affiliate Marketing

-Amazon makes things easier by offering a free affiliate program.
+Amazon makes this easy by offering a free affiliate program.
 Make sure to use it to your benefit.

 Social Media Marketing

 Use social networks to share new products, updates, giveaways, sales, and blog posts.
-Mix selling posts with educational and informative content for brand building and publish regularly and consistently.
+Keep your content interesting with educational and informative posts for brand building, and publish regularly.

 Share your social media pages on the Amazon page and vice-versa.

-Finally, consider also investing in paid advertising.
-In most social networks is possible to create ads from scratch or transform well-performing posts into advertisements.
+Also, consider investing in paid advertising.
+Most social networks have the option to create ads from scratch or transform well-performing posts into advertisements.

 Amazon Advertising

-In addition to paid advertising in social networks and Google, also consider promoting your listings within the Amazon search with Amazon paid advertisement.
+In addition to paid advertising on social networks and Google, also consider promoting your listings within the Amazon search with Amazon paid advertisement.

-Create your T-Shirt store with Printify and sell your brand on Amazon now.
+Make money selling t-shirts – set up your store with Printify and start selling on Amazon now.

 Amazon Alternatives

-Consider also selling shirts in other marketplaces.
-Printify integrates with three of the most popular eCommerce marketplaces, making the selling process easy and seamless.
+Consider selling shirts in other marketplaces.
+Printify integrates with three of the most popular eCommerce platforms, making the process easier and seamless than selling t-shirts on Amazon.

 A screenshot of the eBay homepage

-The pioneer among online marketplaces and the first auction website.
-It allows selling products by the highest bid or by a fixed price.
-Selling shirts on eBay sporadically as an individual is simple, requiring a basic registration.
+The pioneer among online marketplaces and the first auction website, you can sell products for the highest bid or at a fixed price.

-The marketplace easily integrates with Printify and has consolidated traffic.
+The marketplace easily integrates with Printify and has an established flow of traffic.

-It also offers paid plans for those willing to create an online store, but at the beginning, every seller can sell only up to five products.
+It also offers paid plans for creating an online store – but initially, every merchant can only sell up to five products.

 A screenshot of the Etsy homepage

-Etsy is a user-friendly marketplace, originally focused on vintage and handmade products.
-It does not charge subscriptions and offers a storefront, with the possibility of purchasing a Pattern subscription ($15 per month) for creating a standalone website.
+Etsy does not charge subscriptions and offers a storefront, with the option to purchase a Pattern subscription at $15 per month to create a standalone, custom website.

 A screenshot of the Walmart homepage

-The second largest retailer in the US is available as a Printify integration.
+The second largest retailer in the US is available to integrate with Printify and can be a viable alternative for selling shirts on Amazon.

-Individual sellers should pass through a business verification process for selling in Walmart, providing a business tax ID or a business license number, supporting documents, and a proven history of eCommerce success.
+Sellers must pass through a business verification process for selling on Walmart.
+This includes providing a business tax ID or a business license number, supporting documents, and a proven history of eCommerce success.

-Walmart doesn’t charge subscriptions or listing fees.
-Only a referral fee (around 15%) is charged per item sold.
+Walmart doesn’t charge subscriptions or listing fees – only a referral fee, which ranges from 6%-20% per item sold.

 Frequently Asked Questions